egle-git/shears/ntuple_production/README.md

 `grow_baobabs --list`

 A [Crab 3](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideCrab) directory is created for each GRID task (processing of a dataset, called also <it>job batch</i>).
 It is name crab\_ followed by the dataset name and the job batch id.
 Crab 3 commands can be used directly.
 Use the Crab option -d to specify the task directory.

+For central production operation, you should also read the instructions specific to the central production which can be in, https://twiki.cern.ch/twiki/bin/view/CMS/SmpVjBaobabProduction.

 More options for grow\_baobabs command
 --------------------------------------